 How refreshing, right?

-When applying for a returnship, our suggestion is to submit a modified version of your resumé so you can state upfront that you’re a returner.
+When applying for a returnship, our suggestion is to submit a modified version of your resume so you can state upfront that you’re a returner.
 Two options for doing so are to:

 Here’s a great example:

-In the meantime, it is Path Forward’s mission to make career gaps the norm, so that all breaks to care for family are not questioned, but honored and celebrated.
+It is our mission at Path Forward’ to make career gaps the norm, so that all breaks to care for family, self, or others are not questioned but honored and celebrated.

-For additional advice about updating your resumé, view our Revamping Your Resumé webinar.
+For additional advice about updating your resume, view our Revamping Your Resume webinar.